Bhargavi84/Explore-Ireland-MS2/README.md

 * **Footer**
 * Footer is responsive and always stays on the bottom of the page.
 This have been tested by reducing / increasing the screen width and is working as intended.
 * Change of colour and transition effects on hovering over Social Icons have been tested and working as intended.
-* Click on each Social icon revealed that links are functioning as intended and open in new tabs.
+* Click on each Social icon all the links are functioning as intended and opens in new tab.

 ### Usability Testing
 ___